 2012 – 2016

 - YouTube and Brokerage of Social Transactions in the Philippines.
-I am collaborating with Associate Professor Cheryll Soriano of De La Salle University, Philippines for this project.
+I am collaborating with Professor Cheryll Soriano of De La Salle University, Philippines for this project.

 - Foreign Workers in the Care Industry in Australia.
 I am working with Dr Arlene Ozanne (University of Otago, New Zealand) and Dr Ruth Carlos (Ryukoku University, Japan) for this project.
 This research study is an extension of previous studies that explored the role of foreign workers in the care industry in New Zealand and Japan.
 The project is granted a Grant Priming Fund from the University of Otago (2019).